lukaszmadrzynski/Website-Update/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: NORTHWEST YUNNAN
-    text: >+
+    text: >
       Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan on our immersive and sustainable ecotours.
-Explore the wonders of Yunnan, from Lijiang to Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
+Explore the wonders of southern Tibet, from Lijiang to Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
     actions:
       - label: Get started
         altText: ''